ucsb-cs156/m23/_lectures/week09b.md

 * Look at the PRs you have and get everything code reviewed that's ready to be code reviewed
 * Work to get things merged
 * Make sure anything that needs a code review, has one.
+* We will continue to review PRs and allow you to work on them until at least midnight Friday.
+* After midnight Friday:
+  - If it's mergeable, it's mergeable and you'll get the points.
+  - If not, then that's too bad.

 ## For Everyone